akanadocs/docs-test/sp/database-maintenance.md

 monitoring.delete.rollup.MO_ROLLUP15.windowSize=1
 ```

 **Note:** there is no scheduled job to delete/archive Alerts or any Community Manager data.
-This is best done using a CRON jobs as described in the next section.
+This is best done using a cron jobs as described in the next section.

 **Note:** to disable the built-in jobs for higher throughput environments, set all '*.enable' properties to false as follows: